jessnguyen9/Ames-Housing-Machine-Learning-Project/README.md

 The data were cleaned and hosted on AWS S3 in a public bucket.

 ## Data Preparation
-Cleaning: Removed missing values and incomplete records.
+Cleaning: Removed missing values and incomplete records

-Transformation: Converted categorical variables into numerical formats for modeling.
+Transformation: Converted categorical variables into numerical formats for modeling

-Feature Engineering: Created new features based on existing data to improve model accuracy.
+Feature Engineering: Created new features based on existing data to improve model accuracy

-Clustering: Applied K-Means clustering to segment housing data into meaningful groups.
+Clustering: Applied K-Means clustering to segment housing data into meaningful groups

-#### Methods
+## Methods

-* Jupyter Notebook: modeling and clustering in Python
+* Jupyter Notebook: Used for Python-based modeling and clustering
-* Tableau: data visualization analysis
+* Tableau: Data visualization and analysis
-* AWS: hosting data
+* AWS: Hosting data for easy access
-* Python + Flask: app development
+* Python + Flask: Web application development for serving predictions
-* HTML, CSS, JS: webpage & user inputs
+* HTML, CSS, JS: Created an interactive webpage for user inputs

-## Predictions Models

 ## Data Analysis

-#### Tableau Visualizations
+### Tableau Visualizations

 https://public.tableau.com/app/profile/mary.hills/viz/AmesAmenitiesComparison/AmenitesComparison
 https://public.tableau.com/app/profile/mary.hills/viz/AmesHousingData_16929331848960/NeighborhoodData

-#### Features: Correlations & Clustering
+### Features: Correlations & Clustering
+- Related Features: Sale price showed strong correlations with square footage, total rooms, and overall quality.

+- Clustering: A K-Means elbow curve was used to determine the optimal number of clusters for segmentation.

+- Visual Analysis: Charts comparing sale price with living area, year built, overall quality, and condition.

 ##### Related Features

 We see that there are strong correlations between intuitively related features such as total rooms and square footage.